 For domestic orders of one to three copies with Priority shipping (additional $5.60), please click the button below:

-Weslea Sidon spoke July 2nd, 2014, at the Southwest Harbor Public Library.
+Weslea Sidon speaking July 2nd, 2014, at the Southwest Harbor Public Library.
 For information on future events, see our events page.

 The Fool Sings by Weslea Sidon

 These poems are plainspoken but they do not settle for easy answers; they are smart and sometimes deliciously snarky, but always looking past smartness towards real wisdom; they are in the language we really speak, yet apt at any moment to break into song; capable of cutting you off at the knees, yet (usually) letting you instead walk gloriously free.
 These poems are real.
 They can almost teach you how to live, and certainly can show you—at times, shockingly clearly—how you are already living.